DanielGld/FaceBookApp/README.md

 * Programmed in C#.

-* Using with Facebook API.
+* Used Facebook API.

 * Designed using Winforms.

-* Using couple of design patterns.
+* Used a couple of design patterns.

-* Using Language capabilities like: Multi-Threading, Serialization, Delegates, and Generics.
+* Used Language capabilities like: Multi-Threading, Serialization, Delegates, and Generics.